Beverley Pomeroy

 Kim Sears

-Dr. Kim Sears is an Associate Professor at Queen’s University.
+Dr. Kim Sears is a Professor at Queen’s University.
 She is the Associate Director of Health Quality Programs.
 Dr. Sears has over thirty years’ experience as a nurse.
 Throughout her teaching experience, she has been primarily involved in the area of quality and safety in healthcare.
 She conducts an active program of research in health services with a focus on advancing quality care, reducing risk and improving patient safety.
 The majority of her work focuses on furthering the quality and safety of medication delivery.
 Dr. Sears has experience working integrative studies using systemic review methodology.

 Linda Li